-Join Michael Lehman for an in-depth discussion in this video Elements of an Android app, part of Simple Android Development Tools.
+Join Michael Lehman for an in-depth discussion in this video Elements of an Android app, part of Learning Simple Android Development Tools.

 Time to roll up our sleeves and begin taking a look at Android Development tools.
 We'll begin by doing a quick overview of Android Development, and then looking at the elements of an Android app.
 Android development is in general hard.
 But there are ways to make it easier, much easier.
 There are Code-first tools, which means tools in which you write code in various languages.
 There are point-and-click code tools, in which you do very little typing, but you rearrange boxes on the screen and connect up piece of the logic of your app together using your mouse.